arpitbbhayani/articles/blogs/constant-folding-python.md

 # Constant Folding in Python

-In Python, we could use [Disassembler module](https://docs.python.org/3/library/dis.html#module-dis) to get the CPython bytecode giving us a good peek at how things will be executed.
+In Python, we could use the [Disassembler module](https://docs.python.org/3/library/dis.html#module-dis) to get the CPython bytecode giving us a good peek at how things will be executed.
 When we disassemble the above constant expression using the `dis` module, we get the following bytecode

 ```python
 >>> import dis